scrabbletank/farhome-rules/rulesdoc.md

 - **Size:** How large the monster is, determining how many tiles this monster occupies.

 #### Attribute Scores
-Next is the monster's attribute scores.
-The scores are arranged into an array with each attribute having two numbers: the first being the attribute score, with the second being the proficiency score for that attributes save and skills.
-For simplicities sake, monsters do not use the same method for determining their attribute save proficiency.
-Instead they use the proficiency score for that particular attribute.
-The proficiency score also determines their proficiency with skills related to that attribute.
-For example, the Wolf has a Dexterity score of 2 with a proficiency score of 2.
-They have 2 proficiency when making Dexterity saves, and 2 proficiency with their acrobatics and stealth skills.
+Next are the monster's attribute scores.
+The scores are arranged into an array, with each attribute having two numbers: the first is the attribute score, and the second is the proficiency score for that attribute's saves and skills.
+For simplicity's sake, monsters do not use the same method for determining their attribute save proficiency.
+Instead, they use the proficiency score for that particular attribute.
+This score also determines their proficiency with skills related to that attribute.
+For example, the Wolf has a Dexterity score of 2 and a proficiency score of 2.
+It has a proficiency of 2 when making Dexterity saves and a proficiency of 2 with its Acrobatics and Stealth skills.

 #### Feats and Abilities
-The next section contains the monsters feats and abilities.
-The Wolf in our example has _Pact Tactics_ which gives them combat advantage when their target is adjacent to an ally.
+The next section contains the monster's feats and abilities.
+The Wolf in our example has _Pack Tactics_, which gives it combat advantage when its target is adjacent to an ally.
 These effects are almost always passive, describing some permanent effect or skill the monster possesses.

 #### Actions and Maneuvers
 The final section describes any special actions or maneuvers a monster can make.
 Like players, monsters can take all the default actions laid out in the Combat section, such as Move, Sprint, and Use actions.
 This section will always contain at least one action that replaces the monster's default attack.